Clarke University Interlibrary Loan Policy

 How long will it take to receive the material I need?

-It can take two weeks or longer to receive interlibrary loan materials.
+It can take up to (2) two weeks or longer to receive interlibrary loan materials.
 Plan ahead if you need items from interlibrary loan due to the time it takes to receive materials.